Become the best version of myself, structure my life and implement daily routines. These are my goals for the new year.

 First of all, go into brainstorm mode and make a list of your monthly goals.
-Yes, ALL of them.
-Just write down every little thing that you want to accomplish, long-term and short-term.
-Then structure these goals into sections.
-My sections are:
+Write down everything you want to accomplish, long-term and short-term.
+Then structure these goals into sections and assign a color to every section.

 a) Julia Dalia

 b) Paper Work

 2. ASSIGN TASKS & TIME: